HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 ::
  extends AbstractSignature25519<PrivateKey25519, SellOrderProposition>

-Implementation Comments: Information about proof type is defined by the result of method boolean isSeller().
-For example an implementation of method isValid uses the flag:
+Implementation Comments: Information about the proof type is defined by the result of the boolean method isSeller().
+For example an implementation of the method isValid uses the flag:
 ::
  public boolean isValid(SellOrderProposition proposition, byte[] message) {
   if(isSeller) {